pardunmeplz/Neuron/readme.md

 - Ctrl + right to show editor
 - Ctrl + left_click a line in display to show in editor
 - Ctrl + s to save changes to file
+- Ctrl + z to undo
+- Ctrl + y to redo

 ## Done